 But very few compounds studied in animals ever make it to become human medicine.
-It’s a starting point, but it’s not something that is likely to lead to anything you can really use, or any medicine you can really take, at least not anytime soon.
+It’s a starting point, but it’s not likely to lead to anything you can use or any medicine you can take, at least not anytime soon.

 There’s also the safety angle here.
 The Washington Post article said that the new compound would be safer than existing medications, but it wasn’t compared to any existing medicines, and it wasn’t even given to people.

-It’s a huge stretch to go from this kind of mouse trial to declare that a medicine is safe in people.
-Be very wary of conclusions when they haven’t been directly and objectively measured on people in a cohort study that would resemble your own specifics.
+It’s a huge stretch to go from a trial studying effects in mice to declare that a medicine is safe for humans.
+Be wary of conclusions when they haven’t been directly and objectively measured on people in a cohort study that would resemble your own specifics.

 What about the other test of salience—are the results important to me?
-The study did show a reduced weight gain in the treated mice, and that’s an important endpoint to measure, maybe the most important.
+The study showed a reduced weight gain in the treated mice—an important endpoint to measure, maybe the most important.

-There were other measured endpoints, too, including measurements of inflammation and metabolism, and it was those other endpoints that contributed to the headline focusing on “tricking the metabolism into burning fat.”
+There were other measured endpoints as well, including measurements of inflammation and metabolism.
+These other endpoints contributed to the headline focusing on “tricking the metabolism into burning fat.”

-The headline, there, is meant to be more attention-grabbing than just talking about mice losing weight.
-People seem to like the idea of a trick, or a kind of an easy, sneaky way, to burn fat.
+The headline is meant to be more attention-grabbing than just talking about mice losing weight.
+People seem to like the idea of a trick, or a kind of an easy way, to burn fat.
 But, again, it will be a long time, if ever, before this medication is shown to be safe and effective for human use.

 What IS the Most Effective Diet?

-Let’s answer a question that I’m sure is on many people’s minds: What really is the best diet to follow if you want to lose weight or maintain a healthy weight?
+Let’s answer a question that is likely on many people’s minds: What is the best diet to follow if you want to lose weight or maintain a healthy weight?

 The headlines are all over the place.
-You’ll read about low-fat, or low-carb, or paleo, or more-specific named diets like Atkins or South Beach or Weight Watchers.
+You’ll read about low-fat, or low-carb, or paleo, or more-specific named diets like Atkins, South Beach, or Weight Watchers.

 Some of these are more than diets, and include healthful lifestyle changes, too, but we’ll just concentrate here on what people eat.
-Beyond the advertisements and the bestseller lists and the headlines, what’s the more effective diet out there?
+Beyond the advertisements, the bestseller lists, and the headlines, what’s the more effective diet out there?